Australian Open: No-look shot in Serena's win; COVID fan ban | Sports-Games

 ''Respect to Serena.
 She came back.
 She just didn't let it go,'' the 101st-ranked Potapova said. ''She kept fighting for each point, for each ball.''
 Never more so than shortly after Potapova edged ahead again by breaking to begin the second set.

 ''I mean, that was a great point.
-Jesus.
 Very beautiful,'' Potapova said with a smile in a video interview with The Associated Press. ''That's what she does.
 That's what makes her be great.''
-Up next for Williams is seventh-seeded Aryna Sabalenka, who matched her best Grand Slam showing by reaching the fourth round with a 6-3 6-1 win over Ann Li.
+Williams now plays seventh-seeded Aryna Sabalenka, who matched her best Grand Slam showing by reaching the fourth round with a 6-3, 6-1 win over Ann Li.

 ''It's always, I think, a big challenge to play against these kind of players.
 But I'm going to do everything I can to get this win,'' Sabalenka said. ''We're all here for the wins.''
 She's been accumulating them at quite a pace going back to the end of last season: Sabalenka has won 18 of her past 19 matches.